Maintenance Requirements by System and Appliance

 Tips for Staying Compliant With Your Home Warranty Terms

 Keeping your coverage valid isn't complicated, but it does require consistency.
-With average home warranty premiums running $300 to $600 per year in 2026, protecting your ability to actually use that coverage matters.
+With home warranty premiums averaging roughly $60 to $73 per month in 2026 (about $720 to $876 per year) plus $75 to $125 per service call (averaging about $108), protecting your ability to actually use that coverage matters.
 Follow these best practices to make sure you never give your warranty company a reason to deny a legitimate claim.

 Read your contract in full.
 Every provider has different language.
 What qualifies as adequate maintenance for one may not be enough for another.
-Pay close attention to the exclusions section.
+Pay close attention to the exclusions section and any clause referring to "manufacturer's specifications."

 Use licensed professionals for annual servicing.
-DIY maintenance rarely satisfies home warranty compliance requirements, especially for HVAC systems.
-Always get an itemized receipt from a licensed technician that includes their license number.
+DIY maintenance rarely satisfies home warranty compliance requirements for complex mechanical systems, especially HVAC and boilers.
+Always get an itemized receipt from a licensed technician that includes their license number and detailed task list.

 Set calendar reminders.
 Replace air filters, schedule tune-ups, and flush your water heater on a regular schedule.
 Treat it like paying a bill.

 Store records digitally and physically.
 A cloud folder with photos, invoices, and your warranty contract means you'll never scramble during a claim.
-Many 2026 providers now allow uploads directly to their claims portal.
+Many 2026 providers now allow uploads directly to their claims portal at the time of filing.

 Demand written denial explanations.
 If a claim is denied, ask for the specific contract paragraph and page the denial cites.
 This creates a record you can use to appeal.